 A notification object MAY contain a property named id whose value is a string containing an identifier for the condition that was encountered.

-NOTE: In contrast to rule identifiers (see rule.id, §3.38.3), which must be stable and opaque, notification identifiers do need to be either stable or opaque, because the reasoning that leads to those requirements for rule ids does not apply to tool notifications.
+NOTE: In contrast to rule identifiers (see rule.id, §3.38.3), which must be stable and opaque, notification identifiers do not need to be either stable or opaque, because the reasoning that leads to those requirements for rule ids does not apply to tool notifications.
 A tool notification with level "error" should always be treated as a failure, and tools should not allow them to be disabled.
 And tool authors are free to change the notification ids at any time, so there is no reason for them to be opaque; to the contrary, they are more useful if they convey information to the user.

 ruleId property